Bio

 I am a labor economist working on applied topics related to discrimination, mobility, education, wage setting, marriage, and occupation choices.
 I use administrative data, scrapped data, and survey data.

-Curriculum Vitae (Updated April 2025)
+Curriculum Vitae (Updated May 2026)

 Email: liaoliang.zhang@u.nus.edu